THINGS IN THE WAY

 So on Thanksgiving we did, indeed, cross those bridges I mentioned last week & had a lovely family get-together at our youngest daughter’s place – including, since the weather was so nice, eating our Thanksgiving dinner out on her deck and I took pictures.
 Unfortunately, I was using my daughter’s smartphone to take those pictures and unused to using her smartphone camera, my thumb got in the way.
 Fortunately, in another way, that meant they qualified for this week’s Sepia challenge!
 J

-P.P.S. - The gal in this photo is the little girl who held the pompom in front of her face! :[]
+P.P.S. - The gal in this photo is the little girl who held the pompom in front of her face! :[] She's now a college graduate and working in the medical field.

 Comments